Showak

+History

+During the Third Sudanese civil war, 6 unidentified drones had attacked the town's power station lead to a power outage in the states of Al-Qadarif and Kassala.

 Climate

 Showak has a hot semi-arid climate (Köppen climate classification BSh) with two distinct seasons: a short, sweltering and extremely oppressive wet season from mid-June to mid-September and a sweltering, desiccating dry season covering the rest of the year.